leeprovoost/go-rest-api-template/README.md

 }
 ```

-This reads the uid variable from the route (`/users/{uid}`), converts the string to an integer and then looks up the user in our UserList by ID.
+This reads the uid (User ID) variable from the route (`/users/{uid}`), converts the string to an integer and then looks up the user in our UserList by ID.
 If the user does not exit, we return a 404 and an error object.
 If the user exists, we return a 200 and a JSON object with the user.

 Example: